 8. Peterbald

 The Peterbald cat is a strange little fellow.
-With hairless, grey-silver skin, a slanted face, and large pointy ears, this Russian cat breed has certainly earned its place on this list.
+With hairless, gray-silver skin, a slanted face, and large pointy ears, this Russian cat breed has certainly earned its place on this list.

 Originally a cross between a hairless Donskoy and an Oriental Shorthair, these cats quickly grew in popularity in their home country.